edbennett/high-performance-python/_episodes/05-profiling.md

 > ## `timeit` magic in Jupyter notebooks
 >
 > You can use `timeit` within a Jupyter notebook to test the
 > performance of code you are writing there, too.
-Add the `%timeit`
-> magic to the top of a cell, and Jupyter will use the `timeit` module
+In a new cell, use
-> to check its runtime.
+> `%timeit` followed by the function or expresion you want to time.
 >
 > If you have Jupyter installed on your machine, open a new notebook
 > and try this now for the list comprehension and loop